Skip to main content

 Constructing a Layer Instance

-A layer is instantiated with a properties object:
+A layer is instantiated with one or more "properties" object:

 const layer = new ScatterplotLayer({